 One more simple tip

 Go ahead and double the recipe.
-These mandel bread are so good that making just one batch is never going to be enough.
+This mandel bread recipe is so good (and easy) that making just one batch is never going to be enough.
 When you double the batch you’ll want to have 2 large cookie sheets prepared for the 4 logs you make.
 You’ll also want to rotate the cookie sheets top to bottom when you put them back into the oven for their second bake.

 Looking for more Passover friendly recipes?
 Try these: